akihikodaki/dts/test_plans/ddp_l2tpv3_test_plan.rst

 =====================

-Flow API support for flow director rules based on L2TPv3 session ID The current scope is limited to FVL NIC
+Flow API support for flow director rules based on L2TPv3 session ID The current scope is limited to Intel® Ethernet 700 Series NIC

 Prerequisites
 =============